jcoglan/wake/README.md

 ## Usage

+`wake` is a command-line program; if you installed it globally then type `wake` to run it, or if you installed it inside your project then run `./node_modules/.bin/wake`.

 `wake` is configured using data stored in your project's `package.json` file.
 Its config has three sections: `javascript`, `css` and `binary`.
 Each section has a `sourceDirectory`, which is the directory containing all the source files,